 - Organisational and Corporate Management system (O&CMS) - Environmental Management System (EMS)

-In order to support the identification of potential environmental risks and impacts associated with the extractive waste characteristics, an initial extractive waste characterisation should be made.
+To support the identification of potential environmental risks and impacts associated with the extractive waste characteristics, initial extractive waste characterisation should be made.

 The extractive waste characteristics should be reviewed and verified.